 What resources are available for providers?

-The National Coalition for Sexual Health launched a new tool, Sexual Health Questions to Ask All Patients, to help health care providers integrate these 6th P questions about sexual satisfaction, functioning, and concerns into practice.
+The National Coalition for Sexual Health (NCSH) launched a new tool, Sexual Health Questions to Ask All Patients, to help health care providers integrate these 6th P questions about sexual satisfaction, functioning, and concerns into practice.
 I’d recommend checking it out—try putting the questions into your own voice and considering how you can make them a part of your routine when taking a sexual health history in your practice.
+For more, check out NCSH's video series on taking a comprehensive sexual history with a special focus on talking with people about sexual pleasure, problems, and pride.
+These videos let you hear firsthand from six providers who are making sexual health a part of their daily, clinical practice.

 Questions about sexual satisfaction and pleasure can feel personal.
 How do you even start the conversation to ask these questions?